Ramblurr/notes/docs/HomeOps/NAS.md

 # NAS

-My NAS is a self-built 3U server.
+My NAS is a self-built 3U server that runs the following services:

+* NFS
+* Samba
+* Minio (S3-like Object Storage)
+* Borgbackup repo target

 ## Hardware